 Barrett's Oesophagus itself will not kill you; but having the condition does lead to an overall small risk of developing adenocarcinoma, which represents 70% (5,600) of the 8000 cases of oesophageal cancer that are diagnosed in the UK each year.
 Developing cancer from Barrett's Oesophagus is not a sudden thing; it will take years.
-The overall risk is 0.5% per patient year, which means that if you first developed Barrett's when you were 30, there is a 25% chance of developing cancer 50 years later by the time you are 80 (ie the % risk is half the number of years you have had it for).
-This is probably reassuring in one way; but the trouble is that we often do not know when we first develop Barrett's, and the risks do escalate dramatically when dysplasia is found, and we are not certain about which patients will develop cancer more rapidly than others.
+The overall risk is 0.5% per patient year, which means that if you first developed Barrett's when you were 30, there may be a 12% - 25% chance of developing cancer 50 years later by the time you are 80.
+This timescale may be reassuring in one way; but the trouble is that we often do not know when we first develop Barrett's, the risks do escalate dramatically when dysplasia is found, and we are not certain about which patients will develop cancer more rapidly than others.

 Identifying those with Barrett's Oesophagus most at risk from oesopageal cancer